viktor-ferenczi/performance-improvements/README.md

 expensive check frequently without caching it.
 Therefore the caching implemented by this plugin is still required.

+### Optimized MySafeZone.IsOutside

+`MySafeZone.IsOutside()` is implemented in a convoluted way.
+Replaced it with an optimized implementation which does not instantiate any new bounding boxes.

+Replaced only the `MySafeZone.IsOutside(BoundingBoxD aabb)` override, because it caused issues with many grids around safe zones.
+The time spent in the other two overrides were not significant, either they are used less or they could be fully optimized by the JIT compiler eliminating the bounding box objects.

+No bug ticket.

 ### Reducing frequent memory allocations

 Game update 1.202.066 (Automaton) attempted to fix [the slowness](https://support.keenswh.com/spaceengineers/pc/topic/24210-performance-pre-calculate-or-cache-mydefinitionid-tostring-results),